In 2016/17 Royal Opera House Bridge is piloting three Leaders in Cultural Learning (LiCL) programmes across the Bridge region.

 - Mentor and support other colleagues to grow and develop in this field

 - Bedford (led by the Pilgrim Teaching School Alliance)

 - Thurrock (as part of Thurrock Trailblazer)

-- ‘Test Bed 3’ will invite education leaders from across the region (currently in development by Dr Ceri Gorton and Hannah Bird)
+- Leaders for Impact will invite education leaders from across the region

 The Professional Development of Teachers as Leaders in Cultural Education emerged in response to Darren Henley’s (2014) recommendations in his review of Cultural Education.
 His findings suggest that Bridge organizations are best placed to support cultural organizations and schools foster collaborative working practices to deliver quality Cultural Education to children and young people.